crapthings/lodash-form-collector/README.md

 ------

-> you can turn string to number or array by using data-type="number || array || [number]". text, textarea, search, hidden, select are supported.
+> you can turn string to number or array by using data-type="number || array || [number]".

+> text, textarea, search, hidden, select are supported.

+> [string separator]: text. search, hidden, options of select is ',' and textarea is '\n' by default,

+> you can use optional by data-separator="separator".

 #### html